molnett/valv/README.md

 Valv's Keystore is designed to encrypt millions of data-encryption-keys (DEKs) using a much smaller number of key-encryption-keys (KEKs).
 The KEKs are wrapped using the Root Keystore master key and stored in a highly available FoundationDB cluster.

-Key features of the Keystore:
+### Key features of the Keystore

+- Creation and management of cryptographic keys
+- Encryption and decryption operations
+- Automatic key rotation
+- Access control and auditing

+### How it works

 - Each active end-user has one KEK stored in two versions to allow key rotation
 - KEKs are wrapped by the Root Keystore master key before being persisted
 - Keystore data is stored and replicated using FoundationDB across all Keystore instances globally
 - Active backup for disaster recovery

-## Key Management System (KMS)

-Valv's KMS is compatible with the Google Cloud KMS protobuf, allowing for easy integration with existing systems.
-It provides:

-- Creation and management of cryptographic keys
-- Encryption and decryption operations
-- Automatic key rotation
-- Access control and auditing
+## Protocol Compatibility

+Valv's KMS is designed to be compatible with popular cloud KMS protocols, with a focus on modern cloud environments.
+While the specific protocol for compatibility has not been finalized, Google Cloud KMS is a strong contender due to its alignment with the Google Cloud Envelope Encryption whitepaper, which inspired Valv's design.

+A Google KMS compatibility layer can be found in the `examples/google-kms` directory, showcasing potential integration with Google Cloud KMS protobuf.
+However, please note that the final protocol choice is still under consideration.

-For detailed API usage, refer to the `google::kms` module in the source code.
+For detailed API usage, refer to the documentation in the respective compatibility layer directories.

 ## Missing Features and Roadmap